-BCS is a progressive and highly effective school serving students in grades 6 to 12.
+BCS is a progressive and highly effective school serving students in grades six to 12.
 PEN Writers has three volunteers working alongside an extraordinarily gifted and enthusiastic English teacher in 12th-grade classes.

-MESA is a seven-year-old school serving the most disadvantaged students in a largely disadvantaged neighborhood—yet it graduates over 90 percent of its incoming 9th-grade students.
+MESA is a seven-year-old school serving the most disadvantaged students in a largely disadvantaged neighborhood—yet it graduates over 90% of its incoming 9th-grade students.
 In the past, three PEN America volunteers helped establish an after-school literary club.
-This year we will have a volunteer working alongside a teacher in a 12th-grade English AP class.
+This year, we will have a volunteer working alongside a teacher in a 12th-grade English AP class.

 Townsend Harris is the descendant of the storied institution that for generations served as the feeder school for City College.
-Today it serves the same population of immigrant strivers, but from the campus of Queens College.
+Today, it serves the same population of immigrant strivers but from the campus of Queens College.
 Students produce a very impressive newspaper as well as a magazine.
-In the past, a PEN volunteer has worked with a class whose students decided to collectively write a book about the social history of candy stores in NYC.
-They presented their work at the PEN World Voices Festival last spring.
-This past year another tutor has worked with the school newspaper.
+Three volunteers work with students on the newspaper and magazine as well as on other extracurricular projects.

 MCSM is a public high school that serves students who score in the upper half of the distribution in standardized science and math tests.
 MSCM was the first school with which PEN America began working.
-At the outset, volunteers worked with teachers in 9th-grade writing classes.
-Now we have four volunteers working in an after-school tutoring program, chiefly working with students on college essays and another who over the last six years has served as the advisor to the school’s award-winning newspaper, RamPage.
+We now have four volunteers working in an after-school tutoring program, chiefly working with students on college essays and another who over the last six years has served as the advisor to the school’s award-winning newspaper, RamPage.

 Urban Academy is a highly successful progressive high school that eschews standardized curriculum and testing in favor of multi-aged grouping and performance assessment.
-This past year two volunteers have worked with students on essays written for Social Studies and English classes.
+A volunteer works with students on essays written for Social Studies and English classes.

 Legacy is a combined middle and high school in the South Bronx.
 A PEN volunteer works with middle school students on creative writing in an after-school club.